cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ]
 ```

-Then you proceed with the declarations.
-And like CosmJs, you can add an `isMsgXX` helper for each:
+Next proceed with the declarations.
+As with CosmJs, you can add an `isMsgXX` helper for each:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/src/types/checkers/messages.ts#L27-L47]
 export interface MsgCreateGameEncodeObject extends EncodeObject {